 Stanford Law School Civitas Postgraduate Public Interest Fellowship

 Stanford Law School’s Levin Center for Public Service and Public Interest Law offers postgraduate Public Interest Fellowships which enable our graduates to work full-time for a year in a law-related endeavor designed to further the public interest.
-These include both international general postgraduate Stanford Law School fellowships on any public interest issue and those targeting specific substantive areas (e.g., international, criminal defense, criminal justice, and environmental law, education law, or youth law).
-The subject of this page is the Civitas Public Interest fellowship focused on criminal justice.
+These include both international general postgraduate Stanford Law School fellowships on any public interest issue and those targeting specific substantive areas (e.g., international, criminal defense, criminal justice, immigrants’ rights, and environmental law, education law, or youth law).
+The subject of this page is the Civitas Public Interest fellowship focused on criminal justice and indigent defense.
 There are slightly different eligibility requirements for each program, but there will be one joint application process for these fellowships.
-Finalists will be invited to an interview with the selection committee.

 A generous alumnus created the Civitas Postgraduate Public Interest Fellowship in 2015.
-This position is intended to support one alumnus/a to represent clients and advance issues that address the negative effects of the criminal justice system on under-served and indigent communities at a public defender office or non-profit organization.
+This position is intended to support one alum to represent clients and advance issues that address the negative effects of the criminal justice system on under-served and indigent communities at a public defender office or non-profit organization.
+There is a strong preference for a Fellow who will represent clients at the trial level.
 Note that Stanford University entities (e.g., clinics, programs, and centers) are ineligible to host a Civitas Fellow.

-Please review the FAQ on our Fellowship Program and direct any questions regarding the fellowship to Levin Center staff.
+Please review the FAQ on our Fellowship Program and direct any questions regarding the fellowship to Anna Wang.

 Eligibility